Commonwealth (U.S. state)

-Commonwealth is a term used by four of the 50 states of the United States in their full official state names.
-"Commonwealth" is a traditional English term used to describe a political community as having been founded for the common good.
-The four states – Kentucky, Massachusetts, Pennsylvania, and Virginia – are all in the Eastern United States, and prior to the formation of the United States in 1776 were British colonial possessions (although Kentucky did not exist as an independent polity under British rule, instead being a part of colonial Virginia).
+Commonwealth is a term used by four of the 50 states of the United States in their full official names: Kentucky, Massachusetts, Pennsylvania, and Virginia.
+"Commonwealth" is a traditional English term used to describe a political community as having been founded for the common good, and shares some similarities with the Latin phrase "res publica" ('the public thing'), which ultimately is the origin of the word "republic".

+The "commonwealth" appellation is merely stylistic and carries no legal or political significance.
+The four states that use this term are all in the Eastern United States, and prior to the formation of the United States in 1776 were British colonial possessions (at the time, Kentucky was a part of colonial Virginia).
 As such, they share a strong influence of English common law in some of their laws and institutions.
-However, the "commonwealth" appellation has no legal or political significance, and it does not make "commonwealth" states any different from other U.S. states.

 Definition

-The term "commonwealth" does not describe or provide for any specific political status or legal relationship when used by a state.
+The term commonwealth does not describe or provide for any specific political status or legal relationship when used by a state.
 Those that do use it are equal to those that do not.
-A traditional English term for a political community founded for the common good, it is used symbolically to emphasize that these states have a "government based on the common consent of the people" as opposed to the British crown.
+A traditional English term for a political community founded for the common good, it is used symbolically to emphasize that these states had a "government based on the common consent of the people".
 It refers to the common "wealth", or welfare, of the public and is derived from a loose translation of the Latin term res publica.
 Premodern English used the alternative term "commonwealth" in such sense in place of the now singularly standard term "republic".

 Criminal charges in these four states are brought in the name of the Commonwealth.

-Besides the four aforementioned states, other states have also on occasion used the term commonwealth to refer to themselves:
+Besides the four aforementioned states, other states have also on occasion used the term "commonwealth" to refer to themselves: